 Meet Our Leadership

-Our Honorary Board is made up of extraordinary individuals who have, in a variety of different and creative ways, advanced Global Dignity’s values in their own work and lives.
-Each member of Global Dignity’s Honorary Board provides enduring inspiration and ideas to the work we do, and to our global leadership network.
+Our Honorary Board is made up of extraordinary individuals who have, in a variety of ways, advanced Global Dignity’s values in their own work and lives.
+Each member of Global Dignity’s Honorary Board provides enduring inspiration and ideas for the work we do, and to our global leadership network.